Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Schwarzschild-Like Black Hole

-which is positive when $\omega<M<2\omega$, negative when $2\omega<M$ and diverges at $M=2\omega$.
+As we can see, the~area temperature is always positive and does not diverge, and~the area specific heat is positive when $\omega<M<2\omega$, negative when $2\omega<M$, and diverges at $M=2\omega$.
 This critical point does not correspond to the maximum value of the temperature that occurs for a vanishing Weyl constant and has the value of $T_\text{max}=T_0$.
-Nevertheless, one can see that the system is locally unstable for negative values of the specific heat, and stable for positive ones.
+Nevertheless, one can see that the system is locally unstable for negative values of the specific heat, and~stable for positive ones.
+Therefore, the~free energy is given by